side-wave1

 3. Over the age of 30

-Rosacea can be triggered or aggravated by the following:
+Rosacea can be triggered or aggravated by the following factors:

-Rosacea is mainly treated with topical and oral medications which module blood flow and also medications that help reduce bumps and pimples.
+Rosacea is primarily treated using topical and oral medications that regulate blood flow and reduce bumps and pimples.

 No, there isn’t a cure for rosacea, but with proper treatment and management, its symptoms can be controlled.